Goods and Services Tax (Singapore)

-Goods and Services Tax (GST) in Singapore is a value added tax (VAT) of 9% levied on import of goods, as well as most supplies of goods and services.
+Goods and Services Tax (GST) in Singapore is 9% levied on local sales, import of goods, as well as most supplies of goods and services.
 Exemptions are given for the sales and leases of residential properties, importation and local supply of investment precious metals and most financial services.
 Export of goods and international services are zero-rated.
 GST is also absorbed by the government for public healthcare services, such as at public hospitals and polyclinics.

 Background

 Prior to 1986, Singapore's corporate income tax rate and top marginal personal income tax rate both stood at 40%.
 Such high rates were deemed to be uncompetitive.
 On the recommendation of the 1986 Economic Committee, the Singapore Government decided that it needed to shift from direct to indirect taxes, to maintain its international competitiveness in attracting investments, and to sustain its economic growth to create well-paying jobs for Singaporeans.

 Implementation

 GST was implemented at a single rate of 3% on 1 April 1994, with an assurance that it would not be raised for at least five years.
 To cushion the impact of GST on Singaporean households, an offset package was also introduced.
 Simultaneously, corporate tax rate was cut by 3% to 27%, and the top marginal personal income tax rate was cut by 3% to 30%.
 The initial GST rate of 3% was among the lowest in the world, as the focus was not to generate substantial revenue, but to allow people to get adjusted to the tax.

 In 2002, the Economic Review Committee reviewed Singapore's tax policy, and recommended that further tax reform was necessary to bring in new investments.
 The committee noted that other countries were aggressively cutting their direct tax rates to attract internationally mobile capital and labour, and recommended that the government rely more on GST for its tax revenues, while again cushioning the impact on Singaporean households through an offset package.

 The government accepted the committee's recommendations.
 The GST rate was increased from 3% to 4% on 1 January 2003, and to 5% on 1 January 2004.
 Each increase was accompanied by an offset package that was designed to make the average Singaporean household overall better off, even after accounting for the additional costs imposed by the increase in GST rates.
 Direct tax rates were also reduced correspondingly.